-You can use the FlexVolume plug-in provided by Alibaba Cloud to use Apsara File Storage NAS in Container Service for Kubernetes (ACK).
-This topic describes how to use a statically provisioned NAS volume.
+You can use the FlexVolume plug-in provided by Alibaba Cloud to mount Apsara File Storage NAS (NAS) file systems to Container Service for Kubernetes (ACK) clusters.
+This topic describes how to mount a statically provisioned NAS volume.

-Use a NAS file system to create a PV and a PVC
+Mount a NAS file system by using a PV and a PVC

-You can use a NAS file system to create a PV and a PVC and associate them with a pod.
+You can mount a NAS file system by using a PV and a PVC.

 - Create a PV by using a YAML file.